ansys/actions/doc/source/migrations/index.rst

 **New features:**

-- Obscuring vulnerabilities results in ``ansys/action/check-vulnerabilities``.
+- Added the ``ansys/actions/check-vulnerabilities`` action to check for third-party and first-party vulnerabilities.
   This is useful when you want to hide the vulnerabilities from the logs, but still want to fail the action if vulnerabilities are found.
-- Avoid creating issues by default if vulnerabilities are found in ``ansys/action/check-vulnerabilities``.
+- Avoid creating issues by default if vulnerabilities are found in the ``ansys/actions/check-vulnerabilities`` action.
+- Create a changelog fragment file for each pull request using ``towncrier`` in the ``ansys/actions/doc-changelog`` action.

-**Breaking Changes:**
+**Breaking changes:**

 - N/A

-**Migration Steps:**
+**Migration steps:**

-- N/A
+- To set up your repository to use the ``ansys/actions/doc-changelog`` action, see the :ref:`doc_changelog_action_setup`.

 Version ``v5``
 --------------